rindefault/Firesparks/README.md

 ## Coldness system
 ![Imgur](https://i.imgur.com/EbFrce3.png)

-When a player don't stand next to the campfire or has no armor - he will get cold.
+When a player is not standing next to a campfire or does not have armor - he will freeze.

 ## Item burning feature
 ![Imgur](https://i.imgur.com/php5Ny6.png)

 You can put items in campfire, like food.
-After an item burn - it spreads some potion effects.
+After the item burns - it spreads some potion effects.
 You can configure this feature in `config.yml`.

 ## Highly customizable config
 Now you can configure **comfort growth**, that allows you to gain more comfort per data-update.